threekeytherapy/threekeytherapy.com/_workshops/fast-retreat.md

 ---
 title: Fasting retreat 9-11 May 2025
 subtitle:
-description: A full body reset through an intensive fasting and bodywork retreat, that cleanses muscles, organs, emotions and the mind.
-The retreat will be lead by Steffen Lundgaard, who has 15 years of experience with leading fasting retreats.
+description: Give your body a full reset with an intensive fasting and body therapy retreat, designed tp cleanse muscles, organs, emotions and the mind.
+Lead by Steffen Lundgaard, with over 15 years of experience in leading fasting retreats.
 featured_image: /images/treatment2.jpg
 homepage_image: /images/treatment2.jpg
 date: 2023-11-02 00:00:00
 redirects_from:
 ---

+### Introduction

+A fast is a much-needed rest and reset for the body and psyche.
+By challenging our bodily habits, exploring its potential and unlocking its ability to move and regenerate, we can gain a sense of freedom, energy and reflection.

+Some of the benefits of the retreat:
+- Strengthen circulation
+- Sharpen your senses
+- Excretes waste products built up your organs over the years
+- Reset and regulate your metabolism
+- Learn about the functioning of the organs
+- A lot of self-knowledge and the chance to get to meet yourself in a new way

 ### Overview

 10 days preparation diet at home
-4 days retreat on location
-10 days post fasting diet at home
+4 days retreat in a beautiful farmhouse surrounded by nature 10 days post fasting diet at home

 ### Diet